 South of Scotland Destination Alliance

-To unveil the stories of their landscape, SSDA have created a wealth of interactive activity – bringing the myths, legends and stories of the South to life for visitors through new tourism product and marketing campaigns.
+To unveil the stories of their landscape, SSDA created a wealth of interactive activity.
+They brought the myths, legends and stories of the South to life for visitors through new tourism product and marketing campaigns.

 Their initial 6-month project for the Themed Years held 4 key areas of engagement: